 Continuing Education Activity

-- Identify the pathophysiology of amphetamine related psychiatric disorders.
+- Identify the pathophysiology of amphetamine-related psychiatric disorders.

-- Outline the typical presentation of a patient with amphetamine related psychiatric disorders.
+- Outline the typical presentation of a patient with amphetamine-related psychiatric disorders.

-- Outline the available treatment and management options for amphetamine related psychiatric disorders.
+- Outline the available treatment and management options for amphetamine-related psychiatric disorders.

-- Discuss the interprofessional team strategies for improving care and outcomes in patients with amphetamine related psychiatric disorders.
+- Discuss the interprofessional team strategies for improving care and outcomes in patients with amphetamine-related psychiatric disorders.

 The routes of amphetamine administration may be inhalation, intravenous, intramuscular, or transmucosal (oral/nasal).
-Peak plasma levels can range from 5 to 10 minutes via intravenous administration, and up to 2 to 3 hours if taken transmucosal.
+Peak plasma levels can range from 5 to 10 minutes via intravenous administration and up to 2 to 3 hours if taken transmucosal.
 Symptoms typically last hours to days, based on dosage and strength, and dissipate once the drug is eliminated from the body.
 Given the acute symptoms associated with amphetamine intoxication, it is difficult for the clinician to distinguish amphetamine-associated psychosis from the acute psychosis of a primary mental disorder.
-Most agree that psychosis following the use of amphetamines is characterized by persecutory delusions, visual hallucinations, and symptoms resembling acute psychosis most commonly observed in schizophrenia.
+Most agree that psychosis following amphetamine use is characterized by persecutory delusions, visual hallucinations, and symptoms resembling acute psychosis most commonly observed in schizophrenia.

 There is also a clear pattern of high dosage and daily usage correlating with higher risks of substance-induced psychosis.
 Amphetamines impair the cognitive thought process and subsequently precede acute psychosis.
 This suggests that continued impairment due to amphetamine use is a precursor to psychosis.

-Amphetamine related psychiatric disorders are frequently associated with acute and chronic use of amphetamines, and these disorders have been extensively studied for methamphetamine in particular.
+Amphetamine-related psychiatric disorders are frequently associated with acute and chronic use of amphetamines, and these disorders have been extensively studied for methamphetamine in particular.

 After cannabis, amphetamines are the most widely abused illicit drug worldwide.
 According to the 2019 United Nations World Drug Report, it is estimated that in 2017, roughly 0.6 percent of the global population aged 15–64, or 29 million people, had used amphetamines in the past year.
 Of these, an estimated 17 million people are dependent on amphetamines.
 Based on the most recent 2018 United States National Survey on Drug Use and Health, approximately 1.9 million people aged 12 or older used amphetamines in the past year, with overall use remaining steady since 2015.
 Overdose deaths attributed to amphetamines increased by 33% from 2015 to 2016, with 10,333 overdose deaths in 2017.
 Demographic characteristics associated with increased risk of amphetamine use disorder include living in rural areas, Caucasian, Hispanic and Asian ethnicities, lower socioeconomic status, male gender, preexisting mood disorder, adverse childhood events, and prior substance use disorders.